opener-project/installation-guide/src/guide.md

 there's no hard requirement for this.
 OS X users are advised to run at least OS X Lion.

-The various Opener components have been tested on various versions of Ubuntu, OS X Mavericks/Mountain Lion, Arch Linux and Debian.
+The various OpeNER components have been tested on various versions of Ubuntu, OS X Mavericks/Mountain Lion, Arch Linux and Debian.
 They should work fine on at least these operating systems.